-If a room of one's own simply isn't in the (house) plan for your overnight guests, you can make the most of a cot or inflatable bed placed in the living room, play room, or multi-purpose room.
+If a room of one's own isn't in the (house) plans for your overnight guests, you can make the most of a daybed or inflatable bed placed in the living room, play room, or multi-purpose room.

 These tips for guests sharing sleeping space in your home can help ensure everyone enjoys the visit.